AMDESE/elves/README.md

 KVM Tests: [Qemu Test repository](https://github.com/autotest/tp-qemu), [Libvirt Test repository](https://github.com/autotest/tp-libvirt)

 ### Known Issues and Limitation:

+1. Recent Linux kernel versions (starting from v6.17.8) have been disabling RDSEED on AMD EPYC platforms based on Zen 5 architecture, citing AMD security bulletin AMD-SB-7055[](https://www.amd.com/en/resources/product-security/bulletin/amd-sb-7055.html).
+As a result, the CPU model verification test cases are cancelled on whenever RDSEED is listed as an unavailable feature.
+This is a known limitation that is currently under investigation to determine whether the fix should be applied in the test case or in QEMU.

+2. Recent firmware versions on AMD EPYC platforms include security patches that prevent SEV-ES guest types from booting when SNP support is enabled.
+A workaround for booting SEV-ES guests is to either disable SEV-SNP in the BIOS or boot the kernel with the `sev=nosnp` command-line parameter.

-Refer to [Issues](https://github.com/AMDESE/elves/issues) in this repository for details on bugs, limitations, future enhancements, and investigations.
+Also refer to [Issues](https://github.com/AMDESE/elves/issues) in this repository for details on bugs, limitations, future enhancements, and investigations.

 Click [here](https://github.com/AMDESE/elves/issues/new/choose) to open a new issue.